-Collegium of Management and Finance has been publishing the scholarly periodical "Journal of Management and Financial Sciences" 2008.
+Collegium of Management and Finance has been publishing the scholarly periodical "Journal of Management and Financial Sciences" since 2008.
 It includes articles in the English language of a particular scientific value on crucial issues of economy, finance and management.
 Due to the close links between economic and other sciences, the editor accepts a variety of different research approaches.
 The thematic profile is also diversified.
 There are both theoretic analyses and those referring to national economies, business sectors or groups of business entities.

-No 39 (2019): Journal of Management and Financial Sciences
+Vol. 16 No. 49 (2023): Journal of Management and Financial Sciences

-We hope that these articles will present a contribution to the development of economic thought and to a fuller understanding of the complex issues.
+We present you with the 49th edition of the Journal of Management and Financial Sciences.
+We hope that its content will make a valid contribution to the development of economic thought and contribute to a deeper understanding of complex issues discussed in it.

 We wish you pleasant reading.

 Chairman of the Scientific Council and Dean of the Faculty